 Digital art is not only digital paintings on the laptop or tablet but digitalization of art performances.
 The World’s first digital art museum lights up Tokyo, Japan allows people to walk through digital art installations (and it was in 2018).
 Another example is the well-known Paris Atelier de Lumieres (I was lucky to visit just before lockdown and will make a blog soon).

 I am sure that after we wake up and go out, the world of art will never be the same, and I predict a positive art future.
 People adapted to changers and embraced new technology to overcome all hardship we had and will have in the post-COVID era, and create a new art world.

-Stay positive and adore art in 2021!
+Stay positive and adore art!

 Subscribe on social media and email list to get artsy and travel updates, as well as get 5% off the Shop (yes, we have a Creative Shop)!